 Cattle grazing in the Alpine National Park

 It’s been in and out and then back in and finally back out.
-After many years of intensive work by the Victorian National Parks Association, which highlighted the damage caused to the Alpine National Park by cattle grazing, the cattle were finally removed after the election of the Andrews Government in 2014.
+After many years of intensive work highlighting the damage caused to the Alpine National Park by grazing, the cattle were finally removed after the election of the Andrews Government in 2014.

-We ran our first excursion in 1954 (to Wilsons Promontory National Park) and today have an extensive program of up to 200 bushwalking and activities each year, the largest of any bushwalking group in Victoria.
-The East Gippsland Forest Camp held every Easter is one such activity that brings people closer to nature and increases their appreciation and support for conservation.
+We ran our first excursion in 1954 (to Wilsons Promontory National Park) and today have an extensive program of bushwalking and activities each year.

-The VNPA began its first community monitoring in 1962.
+We first began community monitoring in 1962.
 This later became the Park Mates program and has now evolved into our NatureWatch program and the award-winning ReefWatch program.
 Volunteers for Nature Watch monitor plants and animals in bush, creek and grassland areas, while ReefWatch divers and snorkelers monitor Victoria’s unique marine life.

 Habitat restoration

-The VNPA and our volunteers have in recent years engaged in successful habitat restoration projects.
+With our volunteers we’ve engaged in successful habitat restoration projects.
 These include planting thousands of trees every year as part of Project Hindmarsh, which has been operating since 1997, and in the Grow West project, which since 2003 has been working to rejuvenate 10,000 hectares of land in the Werribee River catchment.

 Victoria's National and State Parks